 As we've seen, in a sinful world there are all manner of painful situations that can befall a person: things that may leave their attempts at self-authentication in tatters, and so, see them desperately striving to salvage a sense of self-worth for the rest of their days.
-But let it be declared once again, that by the grace of God His redeemed children's sense of personal worth no longer needs to be attached to anything that has (or has not) happened to them.
-The only thing to be considered is what is true of them in the Son-past, present and future!
+But let it be declared once again that by the grace of God, His redeemed children's sense of personal worth no longer needs to be attached to anything that has (or has not) happened to them.
+The only thing to be considered is what is true of them in the Son: past, present and future!

-Yes, it is entirely true, that the healthy self-perception of a child of God doesn't depend upon what they do, have or achieve; nor upon their personal appearance, ability, social position or the response of others.
+Yes, it is entirely so, that the healthy self-perception of a child of God doesn't depend upon what they do, have or achieve; nor upon their personal appearance, ability, social position or the response of others.
 These are completely irrelevant when it comes to enjoyment of the NEW IDENTITY that is in Christ!

-The redeemed may know they are the Father's eternally chosen, called, forgiven, cleansed, justified, sanctified, eternally glorified, vocationally rich, beloved, delighted in and cherished children.
+As this study will show, the redeemed may know they are, in the Beloved, the Father's eternally chosen, called, forgiven, cleansed, justified, sanctified, eternally glorified, vocationally rich, beloved, delighted in and cherished children.
 What a mouthful!
-And it can also be a powerfully sustaining heart-full for all who humbly and happily embrace the wonder of it.
+But also a powerfully sustaining heart-full for all who humbly and happily embrace its wonders.

-No person need necessarily have anything in this world that is 'in their favour', in order to enjoy the rich and noble identity that is in Christ.
+No person needs necessarily to have anything in this world that is 'in their favour', in order to enjoy the rich and noble identity that is in Christ.
 In fact, we saw in Study 7 that God has so often chosen those who are weak and despised in order to reveal His glory through them (1 Corinthians 1:26-31).
 He loves to see His children who are nothing in the eyes of others come to rejoice in the wonders of His grace, and then-as this study will show-begin to reflect His glory through their humanity.